-African Project Solutions (APS) supports organisations across the Southern African development ecosystem to design, manage and implement effective responses to some of the region’s most pressing social, environmental and economic challenges.
+As a collective of sector practitioners and experts, African Project Solutions supports organisations across the Southern African development ecosystem to design, manage and implement effective responses to some of the region’s most pressing social, environmental and economic challenges.

-We provide end-to-end strategic and operational support, including strategy development, multi-country project and programme management, organisational capacity development, and design and facilitate learning and change processes.
+Our team of associates provide end-to-end strategic and operational project support, including strategy development, multi-country programme management, organisational capacity development, and designing and facilitating learning and change processes.
 Our work spans the full project lifecycle — from concept development and funding acquisition to implementation, coordination, learning and adaptive management.

 APS has extensive experience in international donor-funded project management and programme design and delivery, often working across multiple countries and institutional contexts.
 We collaborate closely with policymakers, civil-society organisations, non-profits, research institutions and implementation partners, providing both strategic direction and hands-on management support.